 Moshe Mash, Ph.D.

-I am a postdoctoral researcher in the Reliable Autonomous Systems Lab at the Carnegie-Mellon University Robotics Institute.
-My advisors are Prof. Reid Simmons and Prof. Stephanie Rosenthal.
+Before that, I completed a postdoctoral fellowship in the Reliable Autonomous Systems Lab at Carnegie-Mellon University Robotics Institute.
+My advisors were Prof. Reid Simmons and Prof. Stephanie Rosenthal.

 I possess a Ph.D. from the Department of Software and Information Systems Engineering at Ben-Gurion University, which was supervised by Prof. Kobi Gal of the AI and Data Science Lab.